kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 __policyTypes__: Each NetworkPolicy includes a `policyTypes` list which may include either `Ingress`, `Egress`, or both.
 The `policyTypes` field indicates whether or not the given policy applies to ingress traffic to selected pod, egress traffic from selected pods, or both.
 If no `policyTypes` are specified on a NetworkPolicy then by default `Ingress` will always be set and `Egress` will be set if the NetworkPolicy has any egress rules.

-__ingress__: Each NetworkPolicy may include a list of allowed `ingress` rules.
+__ingress__: Each NetworkPolicy may include a list of allowed `ingress` rules that apply if `policyTypes`, after defaulting, includes `Ingress`.
 Each rule allows traffic which matches both the `from` and `ports` sections.
 The example policy contains a single rule, which matches traffic on a single port, from one of three sources, the first specified via an `ipBlock`, the second via a `namespaceSelector` and the third via a `podSelector`.

-__egress__: Each NetworkPolicy may include a list of allowed `egress` rules.
+__egress__: Each NetworkPolicy may include a list of allowed `egress` rules that apply if `policyTypes`, after defaulting, includes `Egress`.
 Each rule allows traffic which matches both the `to` and `ports` sections.
 The example policy contains a single rule, which matches traffic on a single port to any destination in `10.0.0.0/24`.

 So, the example NetworkPolicy: